 This course introduces fundamental concepts of interface science in relation to biological and chemical systems.
-Topics may include artificial assemblies of biomolecules (e.g. lipics, proteins, polysaccharides) that perform novel functions, self-assembled monolayers, nanoparticles, stucture and physiochemical properties of membranes, electrical properties of interfaces, physiochemistry of microbial adhesion, the structure of water adjacent to interfaces.
-Selected experimental methods will also be discussed.
-1 Credit interactions in gene expression and signal transduction.
-Investigating techniques including molecular graphics and modeling, NMR, mass spectrometry, X-ray crystallography and circular dichroism will be discussed.
+Topics may include artificial assemblies of biomolecules (e.g. lipids, proteins, polysaccharides) that perform novel functions, self-assembled monolayers, nanoparticles, and physiochemistry of microbial adhesion.
+Selected experimental methods may be discussed.
+Studentled seminars are an essential component of the course.
 1 Credit